Skip to main content Skip to footer

 Brantford Ice Jam Study

-Brantford Ice Jam Mitigation Feasibility Study - Project Overview
+Brantford Ice Jam Mitigation Class Environmental Assessment - Project Overview

-We have undertaken a feasibility study to investigate methods to reduce ice jam potential on the Grand River in Brantford.
-The study was carried out in partnership with the City of Brantford and Ecosystem Recovery Inc. (now Matrix Solutions Inc.) was retained as the study consultant.
+We have initiated a Class EA to investigate methods to reduce impacts from ice jam flooding on the Grand River in Brantford.
+The project will be carried out in partnership with the City of Brantford.
+Montrose Environmental has been retained as the study consultant.

-The GRCA held a virtual Public Information Centre (PIC) in late 2020 to share information with interested community members, and to inform and identify priorities and interests that should be considered in project planning and execution.
+The GRCA held a virtual Public Information Centre (PIC) in late 2020 as part of the Brantford Ice Jam Feasibility Study.
+The purpose of this PIC was to share information with interested community members, and to inform and identify priorities and interests that should be considered in project planning and execution.

 Please note the following documents may not be accessible to people with disabilities.
 If you have a disability and require a document in an alternate format, please contact us.